AnalogMan151/Lazarus3DS/README.md

 2. Press HOME, go to `Scripts` and run `Lazarus3DS`.

-3. Provide input to unlock sysNAND writing and wait while the files are verified against their SHAs (_**if presented with a message to run Lazarus3DS-Emergency instead, go ahead and do so**_).
+3. Provide input to unlock sysNAND writing and wait while the files are verified against their SHAs.

-4. Once `Lazarus3DS-1` or `Lazarus3DS-Emergency` finishes the script will make Luma3DS the new boot.firm, copy Luma3DS to NAND, install boot9strap, remove all Lazarus3DS support files and restart the 3DS.
+4. Once `Lazarus3DS` finishes the script will make Luma3DS the new boot.firm, copy Luma3DS to NAND, install boot9strap, remove all Lazarus3DS support files and restart the 3DS.

 ##### Notes
 Consoles revived in this fashion will not be able to uninstall CFW.
 Uninstalling CFW will render the console unable to boot once more.